 The service is excellent on the technical essentials, including strong AES-256-GCM encryption, WireGuard, OpenVPN and IKEv2 support, Shadowsocks to help you bypass VPN blocking, a no logs policy, and a kill switch to protect you if your connection drops.

 There’s real depth here.
 Android apps can see through most VPNs by requesting your physical location, but not Surfshark – a GPS Spoofing feature enables it to return the coordinates of your chosen VPN server.

 Oh, there’s also URL and ad blocking, P2P support on most servers, VPN chaining (use two servers for one hop), split tunneling, the company’s own zero-knowledge DNS servers, and 24/7 support via email and live chat if anything goes wrong.

-As you’d discover from our dedicated Surfshark price and deals guide, the service’s monthly plan is more expensive than some, at $12.95, and paying for a six months up-front still only cuts the cost to $6.49.
+As you’ll see courtesy of our dedicated Surfshark price and deals guide, the service’s monthly plan is more expensive than some, at $12.95, and paying for six months up-front still only cuts the cost to $6.49.

-The 12 months +12 months free plan is a great deal for the first term at $2.49, though it doubles on renewal to $4.98 for the annual plan.
+The 12 months + 12 months free plan is a great deal for the first term at $2.49, though, but it doubles on renewal to $4.98 for the annual plan.

 Surfshark’s seven-day free trial for Android, iOS and Mac gives you some time to sample the service for yourself.
-We’d like something longer, with Windows support, too, but it seems unfair to complain when many providers have no trials at all.
+We’d like something for Windows users, too, but it seems unfair to complain when many providers have no trials at all.